Optimal differentially private kernel learning with random projection: Proofs of omitted lemmas and theorems

 The argument is almost the same as in the proof of Theorem~\ref{thm:dprp_cls_smooth}, with only two adjustments required.
 First, Lemmas~\ref{lem:half_operator} and \ref{lem:full_operator} should be replaced by Lemmas~\ref{lem:half_operator_rff} and \ref{lem:full_operator_rff}, since the original versions do not hold for general random features.
 Second, the constant $H$ in the proof of Theorem~\ref{thm:dprp_cls_smooth} should be replaced by $\sqrt{2}$, as we have $\max_{x\in\mathcal{X}}|\varphi(x,\omega)|\leq \sqrt{2}$.
-Moreover, the event $E_g$ is no longer needed to guarantee the generalization bound.
+Moreover, the event $E_g$ is no longer needed in excess risk analysis.